An Ohio ballot measure seeks to protect abortion access. Opponents’ messaging is on parental rights

 “As parents, it’s our worst nightmare,” one particularly ominous online ad funded by Protect Women Ohio, the opposition campaign, says of November’s Issue 1.

-The ad suggests the amendment would let minors end pregnancies and receive gender-related health care without parental permission: “A potential reality so grim it’s hard to even imagine.”
+That ad suggests the amendment would let minors end pregnancies without parental permission, calling it “a potential reality so grim it’s hard to even imagine.”
+Another suggests parents would have no say in minors’ ”sex change surgery.”

 It’s no surprise that anti-abortion groups opposed to the amendment are promoting that message.
 They are trying to flip the script in how they talk to voters after a string of losses in statewide ballot fights since the U.S. Supreme Court ended a nationwide right to abortion last year.